 Study and practical application of methods, fundamentals, teaching materials and problems of teaching a specific instrument to those varying ages and stages of development.
 Spring, even years.
+Prerequisite: None.
+Two semester hours

 Music - Theory and Composition

 MUSIC 1101-4608.
 SPECIAL STUDIES IN THEORY AND COMPOSITION.